-Genoa Township has a population that is slightly larger than DeWitt Charter Township, based on the Census, when the township had 17,726 residents.
-Genoa Township has rural character that а encompasses farmland and 15 lakes numerous wetland Township is bisected by I-96 with one local interchange, and is bordered on the southeast by the City of Brighton and on the northwest by the City of Howell.
+Genoa Township has a population that is slightly larger than DeWitt Charter Township, based on the 2000 Census, when the township had 17,726 residents.
+Genoa Township has rural character that а encompasses farmland and 15 lakes with numerous wetland areas.
+Township is bisected by I-96 with one local interchange, and is bordered on the southeast by the City of Brighton and on the northwest by the City of Howell.
 Based on these findings, Genoa Township serves as an adequate comparison with DeWitt Charter Township.